MicrosoftDocs/appcenter-docs/docs/distribution/codepush/migrationguide.md

 ![Import](./images/mg-portal-2.png)

 You may notice if your app is a Cordova application that we don't yet support the platform in the portal.
 You can still use the App Center CLI, and we're working on supporting additional platforms.
 App Center's mission is to provide quality support for as many  platforms as possible.
-Periodically check out the [App Center blog](https://blogs.msdn.microsoft.com/vsappcenter/) for news or updates, and our [product roadmap](https://docs.microsoft.com/appcenter/general/roadmap).
+Periodically check out the [App Center blog](https://blogs.msdn.microsoft.com/vsappcenter/) for news or updates.

 If you imported a React Native app, or are starting a new React Native app, you should see an app overview panel that lets you manage your app and shows how to add other App Center SDKs.
 Your App Center app secret is what allows your app to send information to App Center, it isn't the same as your CodePush deployment keys.
 CodePush deployment keys can be checked by opening the terminal and running: